Mur - Frohnleiten

 Navigation rules

-At most, from Frohnleiten towards the dam you could occasionally encounter a boat.
-You should paddle by it ahead of time.
+In the area of the town Frohnleiten and towards the dam you could occasionally encounter boats.
+Bypass them ahead of time!
 In addition, the reed banks should not be touched in order to protect the animals living in them.

 Dangers and risks

-The starting point under the Frohnleiten power plant lies deep, but thanks to the stepped stones getting to the water is quite safe.
-However, we recommend walking down to the sandbank with non-slip shoes and, if in doubt, having two people lift the boards over the lowest stones.
+The starting point below the Frohnleiten power plant is deep, but quite safe thanks to the stepped stones.
+However, we recommend that you wear sturdy footwear and, if in doubt, have two people lift the boards over the lowest stones.

-The river speed at the start is slightly higher (approx. whitewater level I-II) and definitely requires experience in such water.
+The flow speed at the start is slightly elevated (approx. whitewater level I-II) and definitely requires experience in such water.
 The lower sections of the tour then quickly become navigable for everyone (as long as the water level is normal).

 It is also important to pay attention to the bridge pillars along the route and to avoid the moles that protrude about 15 m into the river from both sides.